hornc/CTBASIC/README.md

 All control flow is provided by the underlying cyclic tag mechanism.

-Every command (output or memory writing) is conditional on there being a `1` at the leftmost bit of the current datastring.
+Every command (output or memory writing) is conditional on there being a `1` at the leftmost bit of the current data-string.

-All `CLEAR` commands (removing 1 or more bits from the datastring) are _unconditional_.
+All `CLEAR` commands (removing 1 or more bits from the data-string) are _unconditional_.

-The entire program runs in an implicit loop until the datastring is empty.
+The entire program runs in an implicit loop until the data-string is empty.

-The `END` command does not immediately end the program, but is a alias for `CLEAR 10`, which clears the datastring frame by frame, which if _all_ data is correctly aligned on `0` stopbits, can allow the program to cycle as many times as needed to clear the entire datastring without triggering any further output or effects.
+The `END` command does not immediately end the program, but is a alias for `CLEAR 10`, which clears the data-string frame by frame, which if _all_ data is correctly aligned on `0` stop-bits, can allow the program to cycle as many times as needed to clear the entire data-string without triggering any further output or effects.
 This however requires careful planning, and is not guaranteed to occur cleanly otherwise.
 It is a fragile convention.

 ### Commands